Chaitalykundu/Web-Development/01-HTML/1-Basics/13-Anchor-and-Navigation/Theory/3-Create-Bookmarks.md

 &nbsp;

+&nbsp;

 # Create a Bookmark in HTML

 - To create a bookmark - first create the bookmark, then add a link to it.

-* When the link is clicked, the page will scroll down or up to the location with the bookmark.
+- When the link is clicked, the page will scroll down or up to the location with the bookmark.

-* Bookmarks can be useful if a web page is very long.
+- Bookmarks can be useful if a web page is very long.

 &nbsp;